Tiefseetauchner/online-media-shelf/README.md

 3. **Make Necessary Changes**: Add new functionalities or fix issues.
 Be sure that your code meets the project standards and is consistently formatted.
 5. **Open a Pull Request**: After you have made your changes, open a pull request from your forked repository to our main project.
 Provide a concise and detailed description of your changes and the purpose of your pull request.
 6. **Code Review**: Wait for the code review process.
 Maintainers will review your submission, and suggestions for improvement may be made.

-Please note that all participants are expected to follow the community guidelines laid out in the Code of Conduct.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.